 If you’re into sending cool emojis, then Facemoji might be the perfect emoji keyboard app for your Android phone.
 There are over 3600 Emojis, Emoticons, GIFs, Symbols, Emoji Stickers, and more.

-Since the app is focused on virtual expressions, it has all the emoji-related features that you will want in the latest keyboard app for Android in 2019.
-For instance, it has Emoji combo to combine multiple emoji’s in one tap; Emoji prediction that works like a charm; all the trending Gifs and more trending stuff adding frequently.
+Since the app is focused on virtual expressions, it has all the emoji-related features you will want in the latest keyboard app for Android in 2020.
+For instance, there is an Emoji combo to combine multiple emoji’s in one tap; Emoji prediction that works like a charm; all the trending gifs and more trending stuff adding frequently.

 As the name suggests, the best feature of this keyboard app is Facemoji where you can create your own emoji via capturing your image.
 While the Gboard app has more quality in creating face stickers, this Android app excels in quantity.